SameerSingh26/EDA_Share_Price/README.md

 # 📈 Future Improvements

-Possible improvements for this project include:
+Possible improvements include:

-* Add technical indicators such as RSI and MACD
+* Add RSI and MACD technical indicators
-* Add interactive dashboards
 * Compare TCS with NIFTY 50
 * Compare TCS with other IT companies
+* Build an interactive Streamlit dashboard
+* Automate daily data collection
+* Add more statistical analysis
 * Build a stock-price prediction model
-* Create a Streamlit dashboard
-* Automate daily data collection
 * Deploy the analysis as a web application

 ---